Winter must be cold for those with no warm memories.

 “Here’s the deal on ice: people like ice in their whiskey, and people enjoy correctly chilling and diluting (very important!) their cocktail,” says Jonathan.
 The temperature and speed of dilution can affect the taste of whiskey, so you’ll need three sizes of ice to accommodate varying preferences.
 Jonathan’s recommendations are for a large cube or sphere, a medium, one-inch cube for cocktail-making, and then small cubes.
 Storage is key here, both for sanity and for the sake of your drinks.
 “Offer a small selection at the glassware table, and keep back stock in a freezer.
 Assign a reliable shy/fidgety co-conspirator the task of helping you monitor the ice situation,” recommends Jonathan.

-As Irish playwright George Bernard Shaw once said, “Whisky is liquid sunshine.”
+As playwright George Bernard Shaw once said, “Whiskey is liquid sunshine.”
 Here’s to staying warm this winter.

 Whiskey Story Welcome Mashup